 Located in the Pennsylvania Wilds.
 The Nature Conservancy’s West Branch Forest boasts incredible views stretching for 50 miles.
 Rugged mountainous hillsides support a diversity of wildlife and recreational opportunities including hiking, birding, hunting and fishing.
 West Branch also serves as one of the Conservancy’s primary research and demonstration properties.
 Plan your visit.

 You don’t need to trod the toughest hiking trail to decide if Bad Branch State Nature Preserve is the most spectacular natural area in Kentucky.
 A moderate-level hike will get you to Bad Branch Gorge and its stunning 60-foot waterfall, the showpiece of this 2,639-acre preserve in the heart of Pine Mountain.
 Plan your visit.

-The Obed is an outdoorsman’s paradise, with 45 miles of waters—including whitewater runs ranging from Class II to Class IV—nearly 20 miles of hiking trails, 11 primitive campsites and 350 bolted climbing routes, plus bouldering at two Conservancy preserves.
+The Conservancy has just added a third public preserve along the Obed River, an outdoorsman’s paradise, with 45 miles of waters—including whitewater runs ranging from Class II to Class IV—nearly 20 miles of hiking trails and 350 bolted climbing routes, including bouldering and sport climbing at two Conservancy preserves.
 And for anglers, the river is flush with bluegill, smallmouth bass and catfish.
 Plan your visit.